1. HOME

 Before you begin set yourself a time limit - say 30 minutes.

-Then use the retirement speech starter headlines and the content suggestions* next to each one to kick start your creative juices.
+Then use the retirement speech starter suggestions and the content ideas* next to each one to kick-start your imagination into action.

-Put down as much as you can under each heading.
-Do NOT self edit.
-Nothing is too trivial!
-You don't have to spell properly, or write complete sentences.
-All you have to do is allow your ideas to flow.
+Put down as much as you can under each starter.
+Do NOT self- edit.
+Nothing is too trivial.
+You don't have to spell properly or write complete sentences.
+All you have to do is allow your ideas to flow and note them.

 You will rearrange, expand, trim or delete them later but for now it's important you put whatever thought occurs down, to capture it before it disappears.

-*You can see these headlines and content suggestions in action in my sample brainstorm.
+*You can see these starters and the content suggestions they generated in action in my sample brainstorm

 Suggestions: starting out 'x' years ago, what was most important to the company, what I looked like back then, what the pinnacle of technological sophistication was ...